paul-hammant/tbd/content/branch-by-abstraction/index.md

 ---

 Branch by Abstraction is a set-piece technique to effect a 'longer to complete' change in the trunk.
 Say a developer (or a pair of developers), has a change that is going to take five days to complete.
+There could easily be pressure to create a branch for this - somewhere that can be unstable for a period of time before it completes (and get's merged back somewhere).

-There may be some aspect of repetition to the coding activities in the five day activity.
+There may be some aspect of repetition to the coding activities that makes it a longer to complete.
+No matter, the change was predicted as being time consuming, complex, destabilizing/disruptive to every else in the dev team.

 **Rules:**